How to brief your qualitative fieldwork agency for better results

 - If so, who is responsible for on-boarding participants?

 - Do you require training?

-Remember to provide contact details of who will be in attendance on the day so that both your recruitment agency and the participants know who to contact if there are any issues on the day itself or if they are running late.
+Also, be sure to provide contact details of who will be in attendance on the day so that both your recruitment agency and the participants know who to contact if there are any issues.

 A good guide of reference for the minimum you should expect from your agency is available from the MRS website.